onnoblock/Global-Methane-Threat-Earthling-Response/README.md

 # 🌍 The Global Threat of Methane — and What We Should Do as Earthlings

-This repository is a signage-ready, spiritually grounded, and youth-trainable response to the global methane crisis.
+This repository is a signage-ready, ethically grounded, and youth-trainable response to the global methane crisis.
 It is designed for civic stewards, barangay leaders, youth volunteers, and local governments who seek to transform methane from a climate threat into a fuel asset and a legacy of comfort.

 ## 🧭 Purpose